Blue Marine is gathering evidence to justify the designation of a vast marine protected area in the Gulf of Peñas in Patagonia.

 A mass mortality event of over 200 sei whales in Patagonia in 2016 first drew our attention to the area.
 Research suggests that this was caused by toxic blooms of red algae and may well be exacerbated by the threat of intensive, poorly regulated salmon farming which floods the fjords with antibiotics and algae-promoting fish waste.

-In December 2018, BLUE researchers observed a juvenile blue whale in the gulf, confirming suspicions that the area is home to the largest animal on the planet.
+In December 2018, Blue Marine researchers observed a juvenile blue whale in the gulf, confirming suspicions that the area is home to the largest animal on the planet.
 Acoustic hydrophone recordings also point to the presence of southern right and humpback whales.

-Summaries of BLUE and Patagonia Project’s work to date can be found below:
+Summaries of Blue Marine and Patagonia Project’s work to date can be found below:

 200 dead sei whales in 2016